Eyeglass Frame Materials

 Different eyeglass frame materials greatly expand your options for a new look.
 While shopping for new eyeglasses or sunglasses, ask your optician for advice about variety in colors, durability, lightness, favorite brands, hypoallergenic materials, uniqueness and price.

-In fact, finding eyeglasses with the qualities that are most important to you could be as simple as choosing the right frame material, because each type has its own unique strengths.
+In fact, finding eyeglasses with the qualities that are most important to you could be as simple as choosing the right frame material, since each type has its own unique strengths.
+If you're shopping online, be sure to use the retailer's material filter while browsing eyeglasses to ensure you find what you are looking for.

 Plastic